 Everything we do aims to strengthen our member services, foster diversity, equity, and inclusion, and elevate the human-animal connection.

 Networking.
-Creating other opportunities for members to communicate, coordinate, and collaborate throughout the year—including our listserv, members-only directory, and private LinkedIn group.
+Creating other opportunities for members to communicate, coordinate, and collaborate throughout the year—including our listserv, members-only directory, and private Facebook and LinkedIn groups.

 Individualized, tailored member support.
 Providing one-on-one assistance to new foundations or existing foundations new to animal protection philanthropy, helping them identify areas of programmatic and/or operational focus that will best fulfill their missions and interests.

-Newsletter.
-Publishing a quarterly e-newsletter featuring members’ work, upcoming events, helpful resources, animal-related news, important legislation, and more; Animal Funding Atlas.
-Working to help funders identify and address unmet needs, avoid duplication of efforts, access meaningful data that can inform their decision-making and engage in fruitful collaboration.
+Animal Funding Atlas.
+Working to help funders identify and address unmet needs, avoid duplication of efforts, access meaningful data that can inform their decision-making, and engage in fruitful collaboration.
 Created by the ASPCA®, Maddie’s Fund®, Summerlee Foundation, and Tigers in America, the Animal Funding Atlas is designed to help increase the impact and reach of animal protection philanthropy through interactive grant maps and field-specific language that captures the full spectrum of animal protection efforts.